MrRedu/challenges/README.md

 ### Future Plans
 I plan to continue enhancing my JavaScript skills and will update this repository with additional projects and challenges as I progress.

+> [!IMPORTANT]
+> Please note that I do not take responsibility for how you use or implement these solutions.
+These are provided for educational purposes only.
+Use them at your own discretion!